Pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja

-[December 20, 2019 is appearance day of Pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja in Vṛndāvana, India.
+[November 18, 2020 is disappearance day of Pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'Viśuddha Caitanya-vāṇī Volume I' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 When pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja first came to the maṭha as a young boy, his mother put him under the care of Śrī Vinoda-bihārī Brahmacārī (later known as Śrī Śrīmad Bhakti Prajñāna Keśava Gosvāmī Mahārāja), and he attended the Bhaktivinoda Institute for schooling.
 After some time, when Śrīla Prabhupāda Bhaktisiddhānta Sarasvatī Ṭhākura disappeared from this world, some disturbances arose in the maṭha, and Śrī Vinoda-bihārī Brahmacārī was sent to prison along with many other devotees on the strength of a false accusation.
 Pūjyapāda Vāmana Gosvāmī Mahārāja (then Śrī Sajjana-sevaka Brahmacārī) had not received mantra-dīkṣā from Śrīla Prabhupāda, and so he was unable to cook for Śrī Vinoda-bihārī Brahmacārī and all the other jailed devotees.
 To remedy this, Śrī Vinoda-bihārī Brahmacārī gave mantra-dīkṣā to Śrī Sajjana-sevaka Brahmacārī through the bars of the jail cell, and later, Śrī Śrīmad Bhakti Vicāra Yāyāvara Gosvāmī Mahārāja performed the fire yajña for his dīkṣā ceremony. Śrī Sajjana-sevaka Brahmacārī was then able to prepare prasāda for all the detained devotees.